Ladakh: Flora and fauna

-Vegetation is extremely sparse in Ladakh except along streambeds and wetlands, on high slopes, and irrigated places.
+Natural vegetation commonly seen along watercourses includes seabuckthorn (Hippophae spp.), wild roses of pink or yellow varieties, tamarisk (Myricaria spp.), caraway, stinging nettles, mint, Physochlaina praealta, and various grasses.
 About 1250 plant species, including crops, were reported from Ladakh.
 The plant Ladakiella klimesii, growing up to 6150 m above sea level, was first described here and named after this region.
 The first European to study the wildlife of this region was William Moorcroft in 1820, followed by Ferdinand Stoliczka, an Austrian-Czech palaeontologist, who carried out a massive expedition there in the 1870s.
 There are many lakes in Ladakh such as Kyago Tso.

 The bharal (or blue sheep) is the most abundant mountain ungulate in the Ladakh region, although it is not found in some parts of Zangskar and Sham areas.
 The bharal is one of the preferred choices of prey of the rare snow leopard.
 The Asiatic ibex is a mountain goat that is distributed in the western part of Ladakh.
 It is the second-most abundant mountain ungulate in the region, with a population of about 6,000 individuals.
 It is adapted to rugged areas where it easily climbs near-vertical rock faces when threatened.
 The Ladakhi urial is another unique mountain sheep that inhabits the mountains of Ladakh.
 The population is declining, however, and there are not more than 3,000 individuals left in Ladakh.
-The urial is endemic to Ladakh, where it is distributed only along two major river valleys, namely the Indus and Shayok.
+The urial is endemic to Ladakh, where it is distributed only along two major river valleys, namely the Indus and Shyok.
 The animal is often persecuted by farmers, whose crops are allegedly damaged by flocks of urial.
 Its population declined dramatically in the late twentieth century, due to indiscriminate shooting by hunters along the Leh-Srinagar Highway.